-The junior research fellow's salary is comparable to the Estonian average and corresponds to the minimum salary rate of junior research fellows at the University of Tartu (1,550 euros per month in 2022).
+The junior research fellow's salary is comparable to the Estonian average and corresponds to the minimum salary rate of junior research fellows at the University of Tartu (which is in 2023 1,720 euros per month for full-time work, net salary ca. 1400 euros).
 An additional monthly salary or scholarship can be granted by the supervisor or the institute.

 Junior research fellows/doctoral students are not entitled to the doctoral allowance or performance stipend.

 Fixed-term employment contract is concluded until the end of the person's standard period of study.
 The workload corresponds to the planned period of study in the individual plan.
 The standard duration of the doctoral programme is four years and the standard workload is 1.0.
 The minimum workload of a junior research fellow is 0.5.

 The period of study of a doctoral student, including suspensions of doctoral studies, may not exceed eight years, unless the doctoral studies are suspended for caring for a child of up to three years of age or for conscription or alternative service in the Defence Forces.

 The specific duties of the junior research fellow are agreed upon in the individual plan.
 A junior research fellow must be engaged in research, development and creative activities for at least 80% of the working time.

 The result of the doctoral student’s progress review determines whether the employment contract is continued.

 If the doctoral student is exmatriculated, the employment contract is terminated.

 The junior research fellow is entitled to annual leave based on the employment contract.
 Doctoral studies of the junior research fellow are suspended based on the junior research fellow’s request for the period during which the junior research fellow is on maternity leave, parental leave, in conscription or alternative service or, by agreement of the parties to the contract, on unpaid leave.